 In this work, we explored and extensively tested Vanishing Contributions (VCON), a general training strategy that enables a smooth transition from an original DNN to its compressed version.
-VCON operates by progressively reducing the influence of the uncompressed model during training, while the compressed model is gradually activated in parallel.
+VCON progressively reduces the influence of the uncompressed model during training while the compressed model is gradually activated in parallel.

-The proposed VCON technique was evaluated through an extensive set of experiments across three major compression methods: pruning, quantization, and low-rank decomposition.
+The proposed VCON technique was evaluated through an extensive set of experiments across three major compression methods: pruning, quantization, and LRD.
 Experiments were conducted on both computer vision (CIFAR-10, CIFAR-100, ImageNet-1k) and NLP tasks (QNLI, MNLI) using ViT, BERT, and DistilBERT architectures.
 For pruning, VCON was tested across different sparsity levels using an STE-based approach, with unstructured layer-wise, unstructured N:M, and structured layer-wise granularities.
 For quantization, the method was tested with an STE-based binary setting.
-Lastly, low-rank decomposition experiments were conducted by applying truncated SVD with varying rank constraints.
+Lastly, LRD experiments were conducted by applying truncated SVD with varying rank constraints.

-Overall, the experimental evaluation confirms that VCON provides a generally superior or at least comparable alternative to conventional compression strategies.
-The main strength of VCON lies in its broad compatibility and ease of integration with existing methods.
-It acts as a lightweight extension to common training procedures and can be seamlessly combined with state-of-the-art compression pipelines.
+Overall, the experimental evaluation confirms that VCON provides a generally superior or at least comparable alternative to other iterative compression strategies.
+Moreover, VCON's main strengths lie in its broad compatibility and ease of integration with existing methods.
+It acts as a unified extension to common training procedures and can be seamlessly combined with state-of-the-art compression pipelines.
 As demonstrated, this approach improves the robustness and quality of compressed models without requiring complex modifications.

 \appendices